-Dr. Thomas M. Canfield, MD, FAAFS, the Montrose County Coroner, attended the University of Minnesota receiving both his BS and MD degrees from that institution.
-He did his internship at Denver General Hospital and his residency at Denver General Hospital and the University of Colorado Health Science Center in anatomic and clinical pathology.
-He worked in the Coroner’s Office at Denver General Hospital.
+Dr. Thomas M. Canfield, MD, FAAFS, FIACME the Montrose County Coroner, attended the University of Minnesota receiving both his BS and MD degrees from that institution.
+He did his internship at Denver General Hospital and his residency at Denver General Hospital and the University of Colorado Health Science Center in anatomic and clinical pathology during which he worked in the Coroner’s Office at Denver General Hospital.
 He did a fellowship in forensic medicine at the Armed Forces Institute of Pathology at the Walter Reed Army Medical Center in Washington, D.C.
 When he returned to Denver, after active duty in the military, he was the Medical Director of the Criminal Investigation and Forensic Science Laboratory for the City and County of Denver.

 Dr. Canfield served in the United States Army on active duty, in the reserves, and in the Colorado Army National Guard.
 While in the National Guard, he served both as a Battalion and Brigade Surgeon in the Field Artillery and became the commander of the 300-bed 147th Combat Support Hospital and served many years as the State Surgeon General for the Colorado Army National Guard.
 He retired after 37 years of military service as a full Colonel and was awarded the Legion of Merit Medal upon his retirement from the military.

 It is therefore the duty and responsibility of the Montrose County Coroner’s Office of Medical Investigations to conduct a comprehensive investigation making all proper inquiries of all deaths falling under the statutory authority of that office.
 The main function of the Montrose County Coroner’s Office of Medical Investigations is to determine the cause and manner for each death investigated and to treat each death investigation with respect, dignity, and kindness.
 While the sudden death of a loved one is a difficult and emotional time, the Montrose County Coroner’s Office of Medical Investigations will strive to assist family members with any concerns or questions and to aid them with the grieving process in a timely, professional and courteous manner.
 Our regular office hours are Monday – Friday 8 a.m. to 12 noon, excluding legal holidays.
 The coroner and/or a deputy coroner are on duty for death investigations and emergencies 24 hours a day, seven days a week.